-Index.dat files are files hidden on your Windows computer, that contain details all of the websites that you have ever visited.
+Index.dat files are files hidden on your Windows computer, that contain details of all of the websites that you have ever visited.
 In Windows 7 and earlier, Internet Explorer 9 and earlier, used the index.dat file to index all this information, including the Internet Cache, Cookies and History.
-Every URL, and every Web page is listed there was indexed.
-Not only that, but all of the email that had been sent or received through Outlook or Outlook Express also gets logged in these index.dat files.
+Every URL and every Web page is listed there was indexed.
+Not only that, but all of the emails that had been sent or received through Outlook or Outlook Express also get logged in these index.dat files.
 These files were to be found therefore in the Internet Cache, Cookies and History folders.

 What is Index.dat file

-However, things changed with Windows 8/10.
-In Windows 8, Index.dat files are not used by Internet Explorer 10.
-The indexing functions is being implemented within a Microsoft database system.
-The WebCacheV01.dat file in the C:\Users\username\AppData\Local\Microsoft\Windows\WebCache folder in IE10 in Windows 8 is said to be playing a similar role.
-While you may be able to see index.dat files in some locations, you will also be able to see counters.dat file, container.dat file, suggestedsites.dat file and so on, in the Temporary Internet Files folder, History and the Cookies folder.
-These too are hidden files.
-I found most of them to be 0 size files on my Windows 8 computer.
+However, things changed with Windows 11/10/8.
+In Windows 11/10/8, Index.dat files are not used by Internet Explorer 10.
+The indexing functions are being implemented within a Microsoft database system.
+The WebCacheV01.dat file in the C:\Users\username\AppData\Local\Microsoft\Windows\WebCache folder in IE11 in Windows 10 is said to be playing a similar role.
+While you may be able to see index.dat files in some locations, you will also be able to see counters.dat file, container.dat file, suggestedsites.dat file and so on, in the Temporary Internet Files folder, History, and the Cookies folder.
+These too, are hidden files.
+I found most of them to be 0 size files on my Windows computer.

 Index.dat file reader or viewer

 You can use freeware Index.dat Suite or Index.dat Scanner to view the index.dat file in Windows 7 or earlier.
 But you will not be able to use these freeware on Windows 11/10/8, for reasons explained above.